syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 presentation_1.Close()

 {% endhighlight %}

+{% endtabs %}

 ## Decrypting the PowerPoint presentation

 Essential Presentation provides ability to remove the encryption from the PowerPoint presentation.
-You can decrypt a PowerPoint presentation by opening it with the password~~.~~
+You can decrypt a PowerPoint presentation by opening it with the password.

 **Opening** **the** **Encrypted** **PowerPoint** **presentation**

 The following code example demonstrates opening the encrypted PowerPoint presentation.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Opens an existing presentation from file system and it can be decrypted by using the provided password.